Table of Contents

 - Due to verotoxin, Shiga-like toxin in O157:H7 strains

-- Complications: up to 10% of patients, especially children under 15 years of age, may develop hemolytic uremic syndrome, usually 5 - 10 days after onset of diarrhea with up to 5% mortality rate
+- Complications: up to 10% of patients, especially children under 15 years of age, may develop hemolytic uremic syndrome (HUS), usually 5 - 10 days after onset of diarrhea with up to 5% mortality rate

-- Treatment: supportive therapy for HUS (platelets contraindicated), possibly with dialysis or plasmapheresis; avoid usage of anti-emetic or antiperistaltic agents; antibiotics not beneficial
+- Supportive therapy for HUS (platelets contraindicated), possibly with dialysis or plasmapheresis

 Enteroinvasive E. coli (EIEC)